JoshuaLandgraf/PathTracing/README.md

 ## Background and Accomplishments

 Path tracing is a complex process involving a number of stages to produce a final output.
 At a high level, I use a Monte Carlo-based path tracing algorithm to spread photons around a scene and then integrate the power of these photons to determine luminosity at any particular point.
+Below is a somewhat more detailed description of my methods, but it is far from exhaustive.
+For more information, "A Practical Guide to Global Illumination using Photon Maps" (linked below) is good, but still lacks many important details despite ~30 pages of content.

 ### Advantages of Monte Carlo Path Tracing